 Important: I do not recommend my visitors download and install any free theme distributed by unreliable sources or nulled/pirated versions of premium themes.

 In both cases, you open the doors to a huge potential risk of your site getting hacked by malicious attacks and loss of entire data.

-They Tend to Support More Plugins
+5. They Support More Plugins

 Why Developers Do Give Themes for Free?

 If developers work hard to code these themes and follow the strict review guidelines, then why are they giving away these products for free?

 This is an obvious question that can arise in anyone’s mind.

 Am I right?